 Monica earned her M.A. at Howard University and completed her Ph.D. at George Mason University.She is especially interested in the interaction between parents and their children.
 Monica is currently employed at the Federal Office of Personnel Management.

 Marinka earned her B.A. and Ph.D. at GMU in the ADP program.
 She participated in research with children with severe mental disabilities and supervised research with kindergarten, first grade, and Head Start children.
 Marinka has authored or coauthored thirteen journal articles that present her work with children, and made twenty nine presentations at professional conferences.
 She has taken a position as an assistant professor at a local university.

 Christina participated in the IES grant supported research with kindergarteners.
 She participated in two presentations and completed her master's degree.
 She is currently enrolled in a clinical doctoral program.

 Debbie has a B.A. from GMU and completed her education with an M. Ed. here at George Mason.
-She was the Field Manager of the IES supported kindergarten, first grade, and Head Start projects, and will be the field manager for the new IES supported kindergarten project.
+She was the Field Manager of the IES supported first grade and Head Start projects, and is the field manager for the new IES supported kindergarten project.
 She has coauthored seven articles and 10 presentations.

 Katy has a B.A. from Virginia Tech and completed her master's here at GMU in 2006.
 She participated in the IES grant supported research with kindergarteners.
 She was employed as an ABA therapist in Northern Virginia and was employed as a researcher and data analyst at the national Institutes of Health.
 She was a manager on the IES supported kindergarten and Head start projects.
 She had two articles and 3 presentations while at GMU